hyoyou/minion-reach-client/README.md

 #### Server Side
 ![Server Set Up](ServerDesign.jpg)

 The back-end of this application is set up using Ruby on Rails.
-I had initially planned to implement a server to manage users, but also ended up making calls to the external API from the server due to CORS issues from trying to fetch from the front-end.
+I had initially planned to implement a server to manage users, but also ended up making calls to the external API from the server due to CORS issues trying to fetch from the client-side.
 I have never tried this set up before of making a controller whose purpose is to only make calls to another API, so I had to give it some thought and try planning it out, as shown in the diagram above.
 I feel like making a call to the API from the server to pass on back to the client feels like an extra step, and I would love to find out how to implement this better in later versions of this application.

 The user authentication between the Rails server and React client is completed using JSON Web Token(JWT).
 Upon successful creation (sign up) of a user, the server sends back a token to the client, and this token must be included in the header for future communications with the server regarding any action that needs authentication.